Race to end waste concerns the loss of one-third of the food produced by farmers; and 50 percent of the water they use.

 Whether it is the authorities rejecting food that doesn't fit the bill, other passing its sell-by date in the supermarket or simply going off in the home, a huge amount that is planted is never actually consumed by humans.

-The race to end waste is looking at various measures to improving the global food-supply network.
+The race to end waste is looking at various measures to improve the global food-supply network.
+What can you and I do?

-Another is to make sure that the waste is used in some other profitable way, like in worm farms that will also consume all the kitchen peels and leftover food.
+Another is to make sure that the waste is used in some other profitable way; as in worm farms that will also consume all the kitchen peels and leftover food.

 It is interesting how new interests draw you into yet other puzzles.
 Our worms have voracious appetites, consuming their own weight of food daily.
 So we've started visiting the local greengrocer for waste vegetables and fruit.
 Today he insisted that I take a whole box of sweet potatoes; true, underneath I could feel the dampness.

-The worms got the rotten half and I am not too proud to admit the good fraction went into our easy butternut squash soup; next time I visit I'll take him half a dozen free-range eggs.
+The worms got the rotten half and I am not too proud to admit the good fraction went into our easy butternut squash soup; next time I visit I'll take him a box of free-range eggs.

 It takes me back to the days in Chicago when the young DC in training had to pass the bins of the Jewel supermarket.
 With two hungry young children there were some tempting wastes there too; perfectly-good grapes that had fallen off the bunch.